BuildWithLal/ai-powered-chatbots/HireBot-AI-Powered-Candidate-Finder/README.md

-### DineBot: AI-Powered Restaurant Assistant
+### HireBot: AI-Powered Resume Assistant

-DineBot is a sample chatbot built using Chainlit and OpenAI that simulates a restaurant assistant capable of helping users with menu browsing, item pricing, and placing orders.
-The chatbot provides a seamless and conversational interface to explore restaurant offerings and choose between cash or delivery options for their order.
+HireBot is a sample chatbot built using Chainlit, LangChain, Pinecone, OpenAI and Embeddings that helps recruiters and tech lead to query resumes based on the uploaded resumes.

 <br/>